-How to Design Policies Which Allow Europeans to Prosper Even in Crises?
+How do we Prosper Even in Crises?

 Having not yet dealt with the fallout of the Covid Pandemic, Europe is faced with the Russian invasion of Ukraine.
 Additionally, a changing global climate and struggling economies create further hardship for many.
 Individuals, worrying for their future, demand from their representatives to act.
 Mostly, however, politics and civil society find themselves merely reacting to the most immediate shocks.

 The challenge of the day is to build crisis resilience for our following generations.
 In this, the role of demographic researchers is to collect, analyse and cross-reference population data over time.
 To support policy-making for a better future – not without hardship, but prepared.